ansyblenetwork/sdg/_posts/2020-11-26-beginning-with-counterpoint.md

 ### First species counterpoint

 Counterpoint is taught in incremental steps, known as species.
 First species counterpoint drops all nontrivial rhythm, and establishes a set of rules for permissible melodic intervals, harmonic intervals, and movement as enumerated above.
-A _cantus firmus_, or fixed melody, is provided in the bass.
+A _cantus firmus_, or fixed melody, is provided in the bass, and the exercise is to write a counterpoint voice.

+General principles:

+1. Independence and integrity: The voices should be distinct, as the whole point is to have dual voices.
+For instance, octaves are discouraged.
+2. Climax and resolution: There should be a unqiue climax and clear resolution.

 Melodic intervals: